sixafists/Siralim-Ultimate-Treasure-Booster/README.md

 How I use this is, double click the realm_prop_adjust.py to execute it, and then start playing.
 After I finish a realm, I go to Save & Restart in game, and while it's restarting, I double click to run the .py file again, and presto!
 The next realm has its modifiers changed.

+Most of the credit should go to Gurgalex as I used the code from his SiralimUltimateSaver in order to create this project.
+If you want to do this same kind of thing with a more step-by-step and hands on approach, head over to his at https://github.com/gurgalex/SiralimUltimateSaver.git